 Serving Suggestions and Pairings

-- Ideal complements: Serve your brownies warm with a scoop of vanilla ice cream or a dollop of whipped cream for an indulgent treat.
+- Ideal complements: Warm brownies with a scoop of ice cream or a dollop of whipped cream is the bomb.

-- Presentation tips: Dust with powdered sugar or cocoa powder before serving, and consider garnishing with fresh berries or mint leaves for a pop of color.
+- Presentation tips: Dust with powdered sugar or cocoa.
+Top with berries or a mint leaf for a pop of color.

 Frequently Asked Questions (FAQs)

 - Can I use sourdough discard for brownies?
-Absolutely!
-Sourdough discard is a perfect addition to brownie recipes, providing flavor and moisture while reducing waste.
+Yes, discard works perfect.
+It gives flavor and you waste less.

-- How do I store leftover brownies?
-Store them in an airtight container at room temperature for up to 5 days, or refrigerate them for longer freshness.
+- How long do leftover brownies last?
+Room temp in an airtight container up to 5 days, or fridge longer.

-- Can I freeze sourdough brownies?
-Yes!
-Wrap them tightly in plastic wrap and place them in an airtight container or freezer bag to freeze for up to 3 months.
-Thaw at room temperature when ready to enjoy.
+- Can I freeze them?
+Yep.
+Wrap each piece in plastic and freeze up to 3 months.
+Thaw at room temp.

 Conclusion